follow url Pentair’s latest automation innovation, the IntelliConnect Control and Monitoring System, was...

 Every swimming pool, and especially every saltwater pool, should have a sacrificial anode installed.
 The addition of this simple and low-cost device will dramatically reduce the damage a pool experiences as a result of galvanic corrosion.
 While you may still experience localized anodization and oxidation of metals in a pool, especially in situations where two different metals are in direct contact, a sacrificial anode is the bare minimum level of protection that every pool needs.
 It is absolutely silly to not have one of these — plus they can easily be adapted to any existing system.

-RELATED: Dealing with Pool Stains?
+go to link RELATED: Dealing with Pool Stains?
 Identify Before You Treat

 To help prevent localized problems around the pool, you can add additional sacrificial anodes, such as standalone zinc anodes that bolt directly to the ladder; you can also get zinc anode discs that can sit inside the skimmer basket.